HritwikSinghal/My_guides/src/Android_Build_guides.md

 ./scripts/setup/android_build_env.sh
 # ./scripts/setup/arch-manjaro.sh    # This is not required if you install all below

 # Note that Vim is a dependency of aosp-devel and will be in conflict with xxd-standalone.
-So install aosp-devel, remove Vim, install neovim in place of vim and then install xxd-standalone to remove any conflicts
+So install aosp-devel, remove Vim, install neovim in place of vim (and then optional, install xxd-standalone) to remove any conflicts

 sudo pacman -S --noconfirm --needed yay base-devel multilib-devel gcc repo git gnupg gperf sdl wxgtk2 squashfs-tools curl ncurses zlib schedtool perl-switch zip unzip libxslt bc rsync ccache lib32-zlib lib32-ncurses lib32-readline